Bolshoi Theatre, Россия - Things to Do in Bolshoi Theatre

 Insider Tips

-Arrive at the Bolshoi Theatre 30 minutes early to admire the interior architecture and enjoy a champagne intermission in the grand foyer
+Arrive at least 30 minutes early to explore the theatre's ornate foyers and grab a glass of champagne during intermission

 Explore Activities in Bolshoi Theatre